ahmedesam2333/Sarahaa-App/README.md

 <br/>

 `generalFields` is defined in `validation.middleware.js` and shared across all module validation files.
+Schemas are composed with Joi's `.append()` to avoid repetition.

 ```javascript
 import { asyncHandler } from "../utils/response.js";